What is Fish! Philosophy?

 3. Make Their Day

 If you do something special for your customers or colleagues, you can be sure that the next time someone will do something good for you.
+And “special” doesn’t have to be a big thing.
+You can start from being kind, smiling and listening with interest.
+You may not be aware of it, but by showing genuine kindness you’re opening many doors right from the start.

 This advice might sound controversial (especially for bosses) but work can also be a source of great fun.
 As long as you find the pleasure in coming to your work, you’ll have more enthusiasm, energy and you will be avid to do your best.